Scheduled MonumentsEnglandRing cairn 430m south west of Wood End

 Ring cairn 430m south west of Wood End is a scheduled monument protected by Historic England under reference 1014354.
 View the official record →

-Ring cairn 430m south west of Wood End is a Neolithic or Bronze Age funerary monument located in Yorkshire.
+Ring cairn 430m south west of Wood End is a Bronze Age funerary monument comprising a circular mound of stone with a central depression or hollow, characteristic of the ring cairn type.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014354.

 Ring cairn 430m south west of Wood End is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014354.